jiangsheng/jiangsheng.github.io/docs/games/srw4/walkthrough/31_storm_of_kilimanjaro.rst

 Inside Argama is Brigadier General Blex Forer, protect him at all costs.

-Duncoga cannot be deployed in this stage in the SNES version but can in the playstation remake, due to the added ability to fly.
+Dancouga cannot be deployed in this stage in the SNES version but can in the playstation remake, due to the added ability to fly.

 ----------------
 我方初始配置